Problem-dependent attention and effort in neural networks with applications to image resolution and model selection

 As the results from the first panel show, when the full training or test images are used, the LeNet-5 accurately classifies MNIST-style images 87.7\% to 99.5\% of the time.
 The accuracy is somewhat lower for the simpler logistic regression approach, which correctly classifies cases 67.9\% to 91.5\% of the time.
 Classifications are most accurate for the digit identification task of MNIST and less for the more complex problems of identifying classes of Japanese characters in KMNIST or types of clothing in Fashion MNIST.
 Performance declines as we move from left to right, and increasing amounts of downsampling are applied to the images, and at the very right, when the 2x2 images are used, only 9.5\% to 24.1\% of cases are correctly classified.

-For the RGB images in panel B, the classifiers exhibit more varied performance on the full-sized training and test images.
+For the small RGB images in panel B, the classifiers exhibit more varied performance on the full-sized training and test images.
 The LeNet-5 performs well on the grayscale SVHN images, correctly classifying 91.3\% of training cases and 83.1\% of test cases.
 The logistic regression model performs far worse, with accuracy of 28.5\% and 24.7\% on the same two samples.
 One potential explanation for the worse performance of the logistic classifier is that, due to the varying colors and distracting adjacent information in the images, the representations are more complex than can be captured effectively with the first 300 principal components.
 For the CIFAR-10 images, both the LeNet-5 and logistic classifiers perform poorly, correctly recognizing the objects in only 41.0\% to 56.6\% of the full-sized training and test cases---possibly due to the complexity of the representations and the importance of color for identification.